Biblical CounselingHelping hurting people

-For those who desire to take their biblical counseling degree further than lay ministry and pursue vocational opportunities, our counseling degree is the perfect platform for pursuit of graduate studies in Biblical counseling from Christian seminaries.
-MBC is also a recognized training center for the Association of Certified Biblical Counselors.
+For those who desire to take their biblical counseling degree further than lay ministry and pursue vocational opportunities, our counseling degree is the perfect platform for pursuit of graduate studies in Biblical counseling or chaplaincy from Christian seminaries.

 See the MBC Catalog for more information such as core curriculum courses, concentration specific courses, and general education requirements.